Keyboard shortcuts

 Functions

 Functions are fundamental to programming as they allow us to write reusable pieces of code.
 We have already been using a function in the examples we have shown so far, that is the main() function which is called by our OS to start the program.
-We have also seen a function in constexpr example.

 Functions are defined by introducing a type (or auto) followed by the functions name, a(n optional) comma-seperated list of parameters surrounded in parenthesis followed by the body of the function in (curly-)braces.
 We call a function through its name and suffixing parenthesis to it.